Gaps and Challenges

 - G6.1 – Gaps on modelling user behavior.
 The question of how user behavior, relevant to cybersecurity, should be addressed with the respect of reducing the frequency of errors and preventing cascade effects, and forecasting threats likelihood has remained unanswered for decades.
 Different efforts of developing behavioral analysis, such as the ones utilizing Host-based Intrusion Detection Systems (HIDS) or AI have not managed to produce robust solutions until today.
 On the other hand, despite being successful, the integration of research on human errors with cybersecurity issues is still in the early stages.
 Similarly, other than characterizing the so-called “hacker mindset”, behavioral studies, which have been intensively researched in different fields, such as psychology, sociology, and economy, have never seen much success in converging with cybersecurity.

 - G6.2 – Gaps on the relation between user behavior and adverse security-related effects.
 Recently, there have been many studies on phishing, and testing employees’ likelihood of falling victim to social engineering has become a standard measure for security-conscious enterprises.
 Quantitative statistics indicate that the number of social engineering cases has dropped considerably over the years.
-On the other hand, social engineering, phishing, and ransomware attack have become more relevant.
+On the other hand, social engineering, phishing, and ransomware attacks have become more relevant.
 In the past, there was a misconception that phishing, social engineering, and in general user-cantered threats should be counted instead of weighted.
 Even though the total number of such cases has dropped significantly, difficult cases that can potentially wreak havoc persevered.
 Such threats can halt the operations of critical health divisions, the production lines, or deceive executives into making dreadful decisions.
 The legacy solutions are not able to alleviate the problem, rendering companies defenseless.

 - G6.3 – Gaps on security information.
 Data and knowledge about the threat landscape are limited in quantity and have low quality.
 Consequently, the same questions and uncertainties are repeated multiple times.
 Also, significant uncertainty about the relative importance between internal and external sources of attacks, the type and nature of main threats, and ranking threats and vulnerabilities remains.
-For those issues and the issues regarding data knowledge sharing among difficult subjects, analyses are repeated over and over.
+For those issues and the issues regarding data knowledge sharing among subjects, analyses are repeated over and over.
 Data and knowledge sharing flow with difficulty and have poor quality, resulting in slow and partial awareness build-up.
 Moreover, assessing the quality of reports and surveys has a low quality, which can be reflected from the equal classification of good and poor quality ones.

 - G6.4 – Gaps on security training and education.
 There is yet no general agreement as to what is adequate cybersecurity education and who should be responsible for providing it.
 There are several proposals in place, ranging from enrolling teenagers in cybersecurity programs to advanced studies in cybersecurity.
 Most of the proposals in between, including cybersecurity programs offered by Computer Science/Engineering or Law Management programs or hands-on Vs. theoretic approaches have achieved recognition to a certain degree.
 Other unanswered questions consider the topics of appropriate content, the amount of required knowledge for the cybersecurity workforce, and coherent curricula.
 In an attempt to answer those questions, the recent consensus has been leaning towards multidisciplinary education.
 However, this proposal has risen a plethora of doubts, the most prominent being that it could lead to diverse superficial programs that will cover many issues without teaching, ultimately leaving a sense of vagueness and lacking characterization.